 GDNA/DEA Pre-Registration Inspection Checklist

-The following list is comprised of items that have been compiled from previous pre-registration inspections.
+The following list comprises items compiled from previous pre-registration inspections.
 Please be aware that every inspector is different and may ask for more or less than what is listed below.
 Once you have compiled the following items you may place them in your GDNA/DEA Ready Binder.
-Blank forms should always be printed from the website.
-Forms | Emory University | Atlanta GA; Definitions: CS = Controlled Substance; DD = Dangerous drugs
+Blank forms should always be printed from this website: Forms | Emory University | Atlanta GA.
+You are not required to use these forms, but you should use forms that document all the GDNA and DEA documentation requirements.

-What is a CS?
-What is DD?
+Reference information: What is a Controlled Substance (CS)? and What is a Dangerous Drug (DD)?